appacademy/campus-hybrid-setup/macos-setup.md

 You need to be running macOS Mojave or newer in order to follow these instructions.

-> IMPORTANT If you have a mac with an Apple Silicon chip, please see the [Apple
+> IMPORTANT: If you have a mac with an Apple Silicon chip, please read the Apple
-> Silicon addendum] reading before proceeding with these instructions.
+> Silicon addendum before proceeding with these instructions.
 You can
-> find this out by going to the Apple menu and choosing About this Mac.
-If you
+> find out if you have this chip by going to the Apple menu and choosing `About
-> see Chip: Apple then you have an Apple Silicon Mac.
+> This Mac`.
+If you see `Chip: Apple` then you have an Apple Silicon Mac.

-[Apple Silicon addendum]: apple-silicon-addendum.md

 ## What to install